 that transcendents the geographical boundaries of nation states.
 The protocol of the Bitcoin Blockchain coordinates people who do not know and trust each other across boundaries of nation states without the need for classic centralised institutions and classic legal agreements.

-While it might be counterproductive to call Bitcoin a currency, as it sparks a lot of controversy and is not entirely true, Bitcoin does have similarities with money as we know it.
+While it might be counterproductive to call Bitcoin a currency, as it sparks a lot of controversies and is not entirely true, Bitcoin does have similarities with money as we know it.
 The biggest challenge that we face when we are trying to explain or discuss Bitcoin, Blockchain and other crypto economic technologies, is that we are trying to explain new phenomena with old terminology that sometimes don’t do justice to the full range of possibilities that these new technologies have to offer.
-In order to understand the full range, we need to deep dive into following questions: What are the roles and functions of money?
+In order to understand the full range, we need to deep dive into the following questions: What are the roles and functions of money?
 What are Bitcoin or so-called tokens anyway?
 Can a token economy eradicate the monopoly of nation states to issue money?

 Functions of Money